17 BEST Things To Do in Miraflores Lima, Peru

 Costa-Verde-Miraflores-At-Night

-I know we have mentioned this malecón numerous times throughout our post, but visiting it at night is very different from seeing it in the day.
+We have mentioned this malecón numerous times throughout our post, but visiting it at night is very different from seeing it during the day.

 Things To Do In Miraflores Map